pycascades/welcome-wagon-2019/index.rst

 The pre-registration event takes place at TBD.

-The main conference takes place in TBD.
+The main conference takes place at room 130.
+Refreshments will be available during breaks at the Walker Ames Room (Room 225).

 The sprints is TBD.